jmskang/WSWW/README.md

 # WSWW (What Should We Watch?)

-An app built to minimize any arguments over 'What should we watch?'.
+An app built to minimize the number of times you ask your partner 'What should we watch?'.

 Made with React/Redux, Node.js, Express, and socket.io for real time interactions between clients.